uschackers/HackSC/README.md

    + Robots animate from top and computers are hidden.
    + Robots are scrollable and centered at the blue robot.
 + Robots pulse on hover.

+####NAVBAR
++ On desktop, centers w/o logo on top screen.
+Changes to logo and right aligned on scrolling below the top section.
++ On small screens and mobile: Doesn't display nav/topbar until scrolling below top section.
+Then displays as logo and menu button.
+	+ Clicking the menu button slides open the menu from the right.
+The screen should freeze in place until the nav drawer is closed.
+Clicking outside the nav drawer or clikcing the menu button should close the menu.